-The Covid-19 pandemic -- involving public health, safety, and economic insecurity -- is likely to aggravate the threat environment, including insider threats.
+The Covid-19 pandemic impacted public health, safety, and economic insecurity, and amplified demands for remote work opportunities, testing an already delicate threat environment, including increasing the means and capabilities of insider threats.

-The Covid-19 pandemic has caused unprecedented crises of public health, public safety, and economic security for America and nations around the globe.
-For many U.S. state and local entities, companies, and the individuals who work for them, the pandemic has brought incredible new stresses.
-These stresses are recognized by Foreign Intelligence Entities as opportunities.
+The Covid-19 pandemic caused unprecedented crises of public health, public safety, and economic security for America and nations around the globe.
+For many U.S. state and local entities, companies, and the individuals who work

-With more individuals working remotely or from home, the pandemic has fostered greater reliance on less-secure information and communications technologies that may be exploited by adversaries, and more interdependencies between elements of these technologies.
-At the same time, there are potentially greater individual and family anxieties over job security, health, and other issues.
-A tense national economic, social, and political landscape may serve to further exacerbate these tensions.
-In short, many employees in the workforce are facing unprecedented stresses at home, have become more isolated from their organizations, and are increasingly reliant upon less-secure information technologies to work.
+With more individuals working remotely or from home, the pandemic fostered greater reliance on less-secure information and communication technologies that may be exploited by adversaries, and created more interdependencies between elements of these technologies.
+Many employees in the workforce faced unprecedented stresses at home, became more isolated from their organizations, and were reliant upon less-secure information technologies to work.
+At the same time, there were potentially great individual and family anxieties over job security, health, and other issues.
+A tense national economic, social, and political landscape served to further exacerbate these tensions.

-In this environment, robust and adaptive insider threat programs are more necessary and more difficult.
+In this environment, robust and adaptive insider threat programs have become more necessary and more difficult.
 They are more necessary due to the increased salience of insider threat motivations, behaviors, and stresses.
 Insider threat programs are increasingly difficult in this environment because the crisis puts stress on corporate and government resources, including security programs.